shubhamV123/internet-cool-project/README.md

-# internet-cool-projects
+# Project/Learning Material
-Cool projects which I find on the internet.
+Cool projects and learning material which I find on the internet.